 Former Executive Vice President, Chief Financial Officer, Henry Schein, Inc.

-Mr. Paladino has been a Member of the Board of Directors of Henry Schein, Inc. since 1994.
-He served as Executive Vice President and Chief Financial Officer at Henry Schein since 2000.
-From 1993 to 2000, he served as Chief Financial Officer, from 1990 to 1992, as Vice President and Treasurer, and from 1987 to 1990, served as Corporate Controller.
-A certified public accountant, he was with BDO Seidman, LLP as Manager, General Audit and Consulting Services prior to joining Henry Schein in 1987.
+Mr. Paladino has been a Member of the Board of Directors of Henry Schein, Inc. since 1992.
+He served as Executive Vice President and Chief Financial Officer at Henry Schein from 2000 to 2022.
+From 1993 to 2000, he served as Senior Vice President and Chief Financial Officer, from 1990 to 1992, he served as Vice President and Treasurer, and from 1987 to 1990, he served as Corporate Controller.
+A certified public accountant, Mr. Paladino was with BDO Seidman, LLP as Manager, General Audit and Consulting Services prior to joining Henry Schein in 1987.

-Mr. Paladino's responsibilities included corporate oversight of business units as well as direct responsibility for Corporate Finance.
-These corporate services included Financial Reporting, Financial Planning, Treasury, Investor Relations, Internal Audit, Risk Management, and Taxation.
+During his tenure as Executive Vice President and Chief Financial Officer of Henry Schein, Mr. Paladino's responsibilities included corporate oversight of business units and direct responsibility for Corporate Finance, which included financial reporting, financial planning, treasury, investor relations, internal audit, risk management, and taxation.
 He was also responsible for Henry Schein Financial Services, which provides financial business services to Henry Schein's customers and works with the Corporate Business Development Group on Mergers and Acquisition activities.

 Mr. Paladino led the Company through the corporate reorganization and separation from Schein Pharmaceutical in 1993 and through the IPO process in 1995.